Wouldn’t say I dislike change.

 No, what I like most is

-walls that, like books, tell stories it must, and (especially) those it doesn’t have to;
+walls that, like books, tell stories they must, and

 If you’ll let me define beauty: resilience.